Click on any thumbnail to view an enlarged

 Okuse Heishichiro is one of the most

-famous and well respected among Japanese ninjutsu researchers.
+famous and well respected Japanese Ninjutsu researchers.
 He

 up an impressive collection of Ninjutsu hidensho and historical